 - Parent topic

-- A level-2 or level-3 topic is a subtopic of a parent topic in MQTT.
-You can directly set subtopics in the code without having to create them in the console.
+- A level-2 or level-3 topic is a subtopic of a parent topic in Message Queue for MQTT.
+You can directly set subtopics in code, without creating them.
 Note that the total length of a parent topic and its subtopics cannot exceed 64 characters in Message Queue for MQTT.
-If it is too long, a client exception may occur.
+Otherwise, a client exception may occur.

 - Client ID

-The globally unique identifier of each client.
-If two clients with the same ID are used to connect to the Message Queue for MQTT service, the request will be denied.
+A client identifier that is globally unique in Message Queue for MQTT.
+If a request uses two clients with the same ID to connect to the Message Queue for MQTT service, the request will be denied.

 A client ID consists of two parts in the format of <GroupID>@@@<DeviceID>.
-A client ID can contain up to 64 characters and must not contain invisible characters.
+A client ID cannot exceed 64 characters in length and cannot contain invisible characters.
 For more information, see Limits.

 - Group ID

-- An identifier that specifies the name of a group of nodes with identical logic and functions, representing a category of devices with the same functions.
-To use a group ID, you must first create it in the MQ for MQTT console.
-For information about how to create a group ID, see MQTT quick start.
+- An identifier that specifies the shared group name of nodes with identical logic and functions, representing a category of devices with the same functions.
+You must create a group ID in the Message Queue for MQTT console before you can use it.
+For more information about how to create a group ID, see MQTT quick start.